NateEag/audio-engine/readme.md

   *still* be a smarter route than trying to build my own.
 A quick glance at the code suggests it's written in C++, which I shy away from.

-* [SuperCollider](http://supercollider.github.io/) is another audio programming
-  language.
-It, too, is aimed at desktop general-purpose OSes, so again a port to behave like I want it to could be a massive undertaking.

 * [CSound](http://csound.com/) is a venerable old sound programming language.
 I know less about it than the other two, but I believe it's aimed more at composition historically rather than interactive instrument design.
-  Nonetheless, I believe it still can be used for the latter, and is undoubtedly something it would be worth understanding.
+  Nonetheless, I believe it still can be used for the latter, and is something that would be worth understanding.

 ## Useful Books